-A mid-year review is a self-assessment that helps you determine if you’re on track with the goals you outlined back at the beginning of the year.
+A mid-year review is a self-assessment that helps determine if you’re on track with the goals you set back at the beginning of the year.

 It’s an opportunity to examine how things are going with your goals, whether or not you’re on the right path, and if your daily habits are aligned with your intentions.

-Sometimes mid-year reviews reveal that you need to change your goals.
-Let’s face it, priorities change.
-Life circumstances change.
-And sometimes learning to play the violin just isn’t as important as it was before you were faced with an unexpected illness or change in employment status.
+Sometimes a mid-year review can reveal that you need to change your goals.
+Let’s face it, priorities change and life circumstances change.
+Learning to play the violin might not be as important as it was before an unexpected illness or change in employment status occurred.
 It’s perfectly okay to change your goals.
 In fact, in many cases it’s the best thing you can do.

-And sometimes mid-year reviews reveal that you simply need to adjust your habits.
-If the goals you set back in January are still relevant and important to you, but you discover that your daily choices aren’t moving you closer to them, then it may be time for a habit reset.
+And sometimes a mid-year review can reveal that you simply need to adjust your habits.
+If the goals you set back in January are still relevant and important, but you’re no closer to achieving them than you were then, it may be time for a habit reset.

-Mid-year reviews can offer helpful insights about why you might not be making the progress you’d hoped for, and this information can help make a prompt course-correction.
+A Mid-year review can offer helpful insights about why you might not be making the progress you’d hoped for, and this information can help make a prompt course-correction.

-Below you’ll find a simple process for conducting mid-year reviews and annual reviews.
+Below you’ll find a simple process for conducting a mid-year review and annual reviews.
 That process includes reflecting, releasing, realigning, and redesigning.